-Pupils are permitted to wear up to one pair of small, plain stud earrings.
+Pupils are permitted to wear up to one pair of small, plain stud earring.
 Sikh pupils are permitted to wear a thin Kara.
 Sikh pupils are asked not to wear thick Kara's for health and safety reasons.
-Christian pupils are permitted to wear a crucifix underneath their shirt.
+The wearing of any other religious jewellery for cultural reasons should be raised by parents/careers though written communication to the Principal who will consider the request on an individual basis.
 The wearing of any other jewellery is not permitted.